iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/canary-fixedsplit.md

     ```yaml linenums="1"
     # This Knative service will be used for the Iter8 experiment with traffic split between baseline and candidate revision
     # Traffic is split 75/25 between the baseline and candidate
-    # Apply this after applying baseline.yaml in order to create the second revision
     apiVersion: serving.knative.dev/v1
     kind: Service
     metadata: